mendix/docs/content/en/docs/refguide/modeling/studio-pro-overview/_index.md

 | <kbd>Ctrl</kbd> + <kbd>PgUp</kbd> / <kbd>PgDn</kbd> | Switch to next/previous tab in active pane. |
 | <kbd>Ctrl</kbd>&nbsp;+&nbsp;(<kbd>Shift</kbd>)&nbsp;+&nbsp;<kbd>Tab</kbd> | Open pane navigation dialog. |

 Most menu items also have shortcut keys assigned to them that can be used in all panes.
-These are shown in the menus, listed in [Menu Shortcut Keys](#menu-shortcuts), below, and also listed on the documentation page for each menu under [Menus](/refguide/menus/).
+These are shown in the menus, listed in the [Menu Shortcut Keys](#menu-shortcuts) section, below, and also listed on the documentation page for each menu under [Menus](/refguide/menus/).

 ##### 7.1.1.2 Editor Panes Only

-The following key combinations work in the editor panes for the Domain Model, Pages, Microflow, and Nanoflows.
+The following key combinations work in the editor panes for the Domain Model, Pages, Workflows, Microflow, and Nanoflows.

 | Key | Description |
 | --- | --- |